Quaine Bartley: Career

 Bartley joined the Academy at AFC Wimbledon from Tottenham Hotspur at under-13 level.
 He joined Isthmian League Premier Division club Cray Wanderers on a 28-day loan on 25 September 2021.
-Loans manager Michael Hamilton said that "we always prioritise a player’s development over results for our academy team".
+Loans manager Michael Hamilton said that "we always prioritise a player's development over results for our academy team".
 On 5 February 2022, he joined Potters Bar Town on loan.
 He scored over twenty goals to help the AFC Wimbledon academy to secure its first ever Youth Alliance League title in the 2021–22 season and signed his first professional contract in August 2022.

 He made his senior debut for the club on 9 August 2022, coming on as an 89th-minute substitute for George Marsh in a 2–0 defeat to Gillingham in an EFL Cup match at Plough Lane.
 He made his EFL League Two debut in a 1–0 defeat at Barrow on 27 August, and said after the game that "all you want to do is come on and make an impact".

+Bartley joined King's Lynn Town on a season long loan ahead of the 2023-24 season.

+His loan was cancelled by King's Lynn in October 2023 after he was pictured on social media on holiday in Dubai while he was supposedly unavailable for selection due to illness.